broxus/ever-wallet-api/README.md

 in the database, where you can specify the url of your backend to which callbacks will come for all transactions.

 It takes about 20 minutes to synchronize the node.
-Both the ton-wallet-api and callback requests use HMAC signatures in the headers.
+Both the tycho-wallet-api and callback requests use HMAC signatures in the headers.

 ### Runtime requirements
 - CPU: 4 cores, 2 GHz